benja263/Adarmonic_mean_project/README.md

 - Train an LDA model sufficiently well in order to extract meaningful topics from a tweet.
 In this manner it will be possible to determine which subjects tended to increase a given author's follower count and thereby success.
 - Analyze whether there is a correlation with the targeted populations and the swing states.
 Compare this to the final election results, it will be impossible to determine wheter these tweets actually influenced the elections but it could be insightful for the understanding of the different tactics played by the trolls.
-- Further investigate, with the integration of the second dataset, both the interplay between trolls and other trolls and the interplay between trolls and other accounts (by means of hashtags).
+- Further investigate, with the integration of the second dataset, both the interplay between trolls and other trolls and the interplay between trolls and other accounts (by means of tags).
-- If the analaysis performed will be able to identify specific 'targeting tactics' (e.g. topics treated, population targeted, event considered, specific people tagged, ecc..) that characterized the trolls, an interactive tweet analyzer could be built in order to test the potential or effectiveness of this tweet as a troll tweet (based on all the knowledge gained in the analysis of this dataset)
+- If the analyses performed will be able to identify specific 'targeting tactics' (e.g. topics treated, population targeted, events considered, specific people tagged, etc.) that characterized the trolls, an interactive tweet analyzer could be built in order to test the effectiveness of any unseen tweet.